Atomic Energy of Canada Limited

 Frequently Asked Questions

-Why is AECL undertaking a procurement process?
+Why did AECL undertake a procurement process?

 • AECL delivers its mandate through a Government-owned, Contractor-operated model, whereby a private-sector organization, Canadian Nuclear Laboratories (CNL), is responsible for operating AECL’s sites.